nativescript-vue/nativescript-vue-multi-drawer/README.md

 ### Enabling/disabling a drawer temporarily

-You can temporarily enable/disable drawers programatically by setting the variable `<side>.enabled` in `options`.
+You can temporarily enable/disable drawers programmatically by setting the variable `<side>.enabled` in `options`.
 E.g:

 ```xml
 <template>